Clinical Epilepsy

 Prior developmentOften abnormal; may evolve from WestNormal

-Hallmark seizureTonic seizures (mandatory)Myoclonic-atonic drop attacks
+Hallmark seizureTonic seizures (highly characteristic)Myoclonic-atonic drop attacks

 Interictal EEGSlow <2.5 Hz SW; GPFA in NREM2–6 Hz SW; theta; NO GPFA